-Much like any other business, today’s non-profits are using social media to connect with supporters and donors.
-According to [ed: possibly slightly dubious] research collected for this recent infographic, 98% of non-profits are on Facebook and 74% are on Twitter.
+Much like any other business connecting to their customers, the use of social media for nonprofits is helping charities to connect with supporters and donors.
+According to [ed: possibly slightly dubious] research collected for this recent infographic, 98% of nonprofits are on Facebook and 74% are on Twitter.

-Social media allows for much more than collecting donations; savvy non-profits are also using social channels to attract new supporters, raise awareness around issues, and put pressure on politicians and corporations.
-Here are three examples of non-profits that use social media successfully to further their cause…
+Social media allows for much more than collecting donations; a good social media strategy for nonprofits can attract new supporters, raise awareness around issues, and put pressure on politicians and corporations.
+Here are three examples of nonprofits that use social media successfully to further their cause…

 1. Amnesty International